Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Pell City offers a cost-effective option for memory care compared to other cities in Alabama and the national average.
 While more expensive than other senior living options like assisted and independent living, memory care remains a vital service for families seeking specialized care for their loved ones with memory-related conditions.

-When trying to locate dementia care facilities in Pell City, Alabama, you will come across Village At Cook Springs Assisted Living Facility as a wonderful and luxury memory care option that is situated at 415 Cook Springs Road in 35125 zip code.
-It provides a maximum capacity of 81 Alzheimer’s and memory care units.
-Village At Cook Springs Assisted Living Facility includes services that include programs for family members, pet therapy and dining assistance during meals.
+When trying to locate dementia care facilities in Pell City, Alabama, you will come across Village At Cook Springs Assisted Living Facility as a wonderful and luxurious dementia and memory care option that is located at 415 Cook Springs Road in 35125 zip code.
+It provides a maximum capacity of 81 dementia care units.
+Village At Cook Springs Assisted Living Facility includes services like individualized meals, regular checks for weight loss and gain and programs to promote brain health.
 Its license # is D5802.
-Village At Cook Springs Assisted Living Facility provides dementia care not just to seniors in Pell City, but also to St. Clair county older adults.
+Village At Cook Springs Assisted Living Facility provides dementia and Alzheimer’s care not just to seniors in Pell City, but also to St. Clair county older adults.

 Medicare, the federal health insurance program, primarily serves individuals aged 65 and older or those with specific disabilities.
 However, when it comes to memory care costs in Pell City, Alabama, Medicare coverage is limited.
 Medicare does not cover long-term residential memory care facilities, as these are considered custodial care services.
 Instead, Medicare focuses on medical services such as doctor visits, hospital stays, and some short-term rehabilitative care.
 This means families in Pell City seeking financial assistance for memory care may need to explore alternative options.
 Below are various ways to pay for memory care in Pell City.